hassan-arif/cocode/README.md

   <img src='public/CoCode.png' alt='logo' width='400px'/>
 </p>

-# Real-Time Code Editor with React, NodeJS, and WebSockets
+# Real-Time Code Editor with React, NodeJS, WebSockets, and MongoDB

 This project demonstrates building a real-time code editor from scratch using React, NodeJS, and WebSockets.
 Users can collaborate on code in real-time within a shared room.
+Latest update includes local DB syncing for keeping codes across room id saved and accessible in future.

 ## Features
 - Real-time collaborative code editing